 There’s beachside camping under the sheoaks at Stumpys Bay, at Top Camp near Musselroe Bay and beside tannin-stained Deep Creek in the park’s south.
 All sites have pit toilets, but no drinking water.
 Fires are allowed in designated fire spots; BYO firewood and heed fire restrictions.
 Pay camping fees on-site, and pay park fees at the kiosk on the northern access road or, if approaching from the south, buy a pass from the St Helens Visitor Information Centre.
 If you're camping at Stumpys Bay – the pick of the campgrounds – it's a short drive back to the Forester Kangaroo Drive, which circuits past former farm clearings that get crowded with Forester kangaroos, wallabies and wombats at dawn and dusk.

-The northern end of Mt William National Park is 17km from Gladstone on gravel roads; the southern end is 60km from St Helens (also gravel) – these two towns are the closest petrol stops.
+At the northern end of the park, Stumpys Bay is 26km from Gladstone on gravel roads; Eddystone Point is 50km from St Helens (also gravel) – these two towns are the closest petrol stops.
 Be careful driving at night – these roads are rife with wildlife.